john-moa/Projects/README.md

 * Revenue surged to $20.95M in 2022 — a 265.1% increase, driven by a significant uptick in guest demand and a strong rebound in the hospitality sector.

-* In 2023, revenue decreased to $11.54M — a 44.9% drop from the 2022 peak — yet it still remained 101.1% higher than 2021, indicating retained growth above pre-surge levels.
+* In 2023, revenue decreased to $11.54M — a 44.9% drop from the 2022 peak and yet it still remained 101.1% higher than 2021, indicating retained growth above pre-surge levels.

 * MidTown Luxury Hotel led overall performance, contributing $21.44M, which accounts for 57.4% of the total three-year revenue.